 Berkeley Madonna supports array equations in addition to scalar equations.
-This feature is useful if you have many scalar equations with similar right-hand sides.
+This feature can only be used in the Equations Window when there is no graphical Flowchart or in the Globals Window of a graphical model - there is no support for arrays in the Flowchart Window itself.
+Arrays are useful if you have many scalar equations with similar right-hand sides.
 Arrays can have one, two, or three dimensions.
-To define an array equation, the variable name on the left-hand side includes a range of subscripts enclosed in square brackets like this:
+To define an array equation, the variable name on the lefthand side includes a range of subscripts enclosed in square brackets like this: